that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

 ## Enhanced Workflow Control Using Lexicon and a StreamDeck XL

-Starting from Christian's Lexicon blog post [Controlling Lexicon from your Stream Deck](https://discuss.lexicondj.com/t/controlling-lexicon-from-your-stream-deck/54), I've been working on speeding up my initial track setup workflow using my StreamDeck XL.
-I  have reached a point where I'm able to add all of my cuepoints (with my labelling/coloring preferences) while scanning through the track without ever touch my keyboard or mouse.
-To do this I am using a combination of tools, including the the Lexicon Plug-In for StreamDeck and Node-RED for advanced workflow management and Lexicon API communication.
-Since I expect that others might have an interest in doing likewise, I am creating this how-to so we can work together to improve the speed and efficiency of our own particular preparation workflow.
+Starting from Christian's Lexicon blog post [Controlling Lexicon from your Stream Deck](https://discuss.lexicondj.com/t/controlling-lexicon-from-your-stream-deck/54), this project was created to improved the efficiency of initial track preparation workflow using a StreamDeck XL.
+This project enables you to set all hotcues preferences (with your labelling/coloring preferences) while scanning through the track without ever touch your keyboard or mouse.

+A combination of tools are used to accomplish this, including the the Lexicon Plug-In for StreamDeck, the WebSocket Proxy for StreamDeck, and Node-RED for advanced workflow management and Lexicon API communication.

 You do not need to know how to code to use this.
-All customization is handled in the StreamDeck.
-You can expand on the workflows to further customize it for you (an example of this can be seen in the "advanced_workflow.json" file.)
+All hotcue customization (naming/coloring) is handled in the StreamDeck.

+If you are feeling adventurous, you can expand on the workflows to further customize it for your own needs (an example of this can be seen in the "advanced_workflow.json" file, which requires some knowledge of Node-RED, Javascript, and message flow.)

 >[!IMPORTANT]
 >To set this up, you need to be comfortable with doing the following:
 >- Opening a command prompt/terminal window.